How to Play

 The Alternate Slot

 Each player will also be given an additional slot designated for an “alternate.”
-In the case that one of your team members is injured or does not compete in an event, your alternate will be swapped in.
+In the case that one of your team members does not compete in an event, your alternate will be swapped in.
 Only surfers in the lowest price bracket will be allowed in the Alternate slot.
 This will ensure that a no-show or unforeseen injury won’t completely ruin your overall team points.
 The alternate spot does NOT carry over from event to event, so you'll have to re-select your alternate spot for every event.

 After each event, each owner will be permitted to make trades before the next event starts.
 The owner can make as many changes as he/she wants before the start of the first heat of the first round of next event, provided that the cumulative dollar value of the surfers at the time they were added does not exceed the $50,000,000 salary cap.

 Once done trading, owner must click the “save” button to confirm trade.

 The REVERT Button